How Condition Impacts the Value of Beer Cans

 The value of all antiques and collectibles is significantly impacted by condition.
-The beer can hobby uses a scale of 1 to 5 to describe the condition of a can, which is called grading.
-To fine tune the grading, +/- signs are used.
+The beer can community uses a scale of 1 to 5 to describe the condition of a beer can.
+To fine tune grading the grading, +/- signs are used.
 Detailed below is the explanation of the grades.
-Art’s Beer Cans is not interested in buying or selling cans less than grade 2 condition.
-Contact Art at 858-900-3308 or firstname.lastname@example.org to learn how the grading of the cans you have for sale impacts the value.
+We are not interested in buying or selling cans less than grade 2 condition.
+Contact us at 858-900-3308 or E-mail us to learn how the grading of the cans you have for sale impacts the value.

 |Grade||% of Mint Value||Description|

 |1+ (Mint)||100%||One or 2 tiny imperfections such as minor nick or a small canning dent.|

 |1/1+||75%||Several small imperfections like a small scratch, dent, or minor humidity spot, but nothing really distracting.
 Any imperfections are contained to a few very minor areas.|

 |Nice 1||60%||Several imperfections like scratching, dents, or humidity spots, but nothing real distracting.|